Deathburgerz013/HOLO-Invariant/docs/docs/SPINE_BOUNDARY_SPEC.md

 The repository provides a stable reference state that future observers can independently inspect, verify, and reconstruct.

 Artifacts should always make future correction easier than present certainty.

+# Ordered Sequence Invariant

+One state identifies.

+Two states relate.

+Three ordered states establish a frame.

+A unique sequence is not merely a rare collection of elements.
+It is a preserved order of relationships whose combined structure reduces ambiguity.

+Spine geometry, headers, names, separators, and section order form a semantic address.
+Their sequence must remain stable enough for future observers to recognize, reconstruct, and verify the intended frame.

+Project markers such as `Sim`, `Holo/Sim`, and `Holo/Sim Systems Continuity Engine` must be used consistently and must not imply inherited identity or hidden memory.
+They identify the reconstruction protocol and its role within the repository.